 Dr. Elizabeth Cooksey is Director of CHRR at The Ohio State University which has housed the National Longitudinal Studies (NLS) since the mid-1960s.
-Professor Cooksey has been at OSU for 27 years as a faculty member in the Department of Sociology and she also served as Associate Director of the Institute for Population Research and Associate Director of CHRR before becoming Director in 2015.
+Professor Cooksey has been at OSU for almost 30 years as a faculty member in the Department of Sociology and she also served as Associate Director of the Institute for Population Research and Associate Director of CHRR before becoming Director in 2015.

-Cooksey has served on multiple study sections for both NIH and NSF, has been the Section Chair of two American Sociological Association sections (Sociology of Children and Youth, and currently, Sociology of Aging and the Life Course), and was President of the Society for Longitudinal and Life Course Studies.
+Cooksey has served on multiple study sections for both NIH and NSF, has been the Section Chair of two American Sociological Association sections (Sociology of Children and Youth and Sociology of Aging and the Life Course), and was President of the Society for Longitudinal and Life Course Studies.
 A native of Sevenoaks, England, Cooksey received her BA in Human Sciences from Oxford University, and her MA and PhD from Brown University.
 She then did post-doctoral work at the Carolina Population Center at the University of North Carolina, Chapel Hill, where she gained her first experience in survey design working on the precursor to the National Longitudinal Study of Adolescent to Adult Health (Add Health).

 As Director of CHRR, Dr. Cooksey is delighted to be able to continue the long history that the University has with the NLS, and excited to be working on multiple new survey initiatives.
 If anyone is interested in finding out more about CHRR’s expertise in survey design and management, or in using the American Population Panel for their research, please do not hesitate to reach out and contact Dr. Cooksey directly.